 We were launched into the upbeat synth of The Man with Brandon taking a moment after to acknowledge how hot the venue was.
 That it was.
 Hearing the classics from the first two

 albums being played was so surreal.
 Read my Mind, Reasons Unknown and eventually being catapulted into When You Were Young.
 One of my absolute favourites.
 An electric wall of sparks ignited behind the musicians, as the bridge kicked in.
 Arms flailing in excitement.
-Head bopping something good, I remember thinking half way through the concert...
+I remember thinking half way through the concert...
 'I can't believe this has to come to an end'.
-It's not often you get the chance to be taken by live music elation.